marrer99/WhatTheHack/xxx-FabricRealTimeAnalytics/Coach/Solutions/Solution03.md

    -  At the bottom of those options, open the Page refresh dropdown an enter your desired page refresh interval (1 second)
    -  Click on "show details" to check how often the report page is refreshing

-Break things apart with more than one bullet list

-- Like this
-- One
-- Right
-- Here